6th Annual Cancer Can't Kill Love Benefit Concert

 And so, the first ever Cancer Can't Kill Love Benefit Concert was born.
 Named after a sermon spoken at my mother's funeral and thrown together by a few close friends in the back of a Bay Ridge bar on NFL Sunday, the November, 2013 fundraiser served as a platform for local bands to share the stage and supporters to make a toast, all with one common goal: to tell cancer to take a hike.
-There, we raised a humble $600 - half of which went to the Leukemia & Lymphoma Society in my mother's name and memory.
+There, we raised just over $1,000 - half of which went to the Leukemia & Lymphoma Society in my mother's name and memory.

 One year later, we raised the stakes.